piersyork/piersyork.github.io/_posts/policy/2021-06-11-twitter-analysis.md

 ---

-Boris Johnson is consitently more positive than Keir Starmer.
-But this is really to be expected.
-In some ways Boris Johnson uses twitter in a different manner to Keir Starmer.
-Boris generally uses it in the context of his position in the Government, reporting the actions of his Government and painting those actions in a positive light.
-Keir Starmer on the other hand is spending his time trying to convince people that the Government is doing a bad job at running a country and that people should vote Labour in the next election.
+Analysis of twitter data shows that the sentiment of the current Government minister's tweets over the pandemic are consistently more positive than their shadow counterparts and only a small fraction of their tweets are negative.
+This is not wholly surprising - Government ministers want to make it seem as though they are doing an excellent job and also over the course of the pandemic would have wanted to reassure the public.
+The shadow minister's on the other hand try to do almost the opposite - they want to convince the public that the Government is doing a terrible job and that they would do a much better job if they were voted for in the next election.

 Comparing main ministerial departments to their shadow counterparts